Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 One of the most common reasons women experience ongoing symptoms is that the symptoms may not actually be caused by thrush.

-Vaginal itching, burning, irritation and discomfort can also occur with other conditions, including:
+Vaginal itching, burning, irritation and discomfort can also occur with:

 Bacterial vaginosis (BV)